Skip to content

 Tutorials often lie about time.
 “Set up X in 10 minutes” rarely accounts for the real time: deciding what to put in each field, understanding the concepts, backtracking when something doesn’t fit.

-This one does fit in 10 minutes, with two conditions: you have your restaurant info handy (capacity, hours, zones), and you accept a few “default-for-now” decisions you can change later.
+This guide really is 10 minutes, with two conditions: have your restaurant info handy (capacity, hours, zones) and accept a few “default-for-now” decisions you can revisit later.
 The goal isn’t perfection — it’s that 10 minutes from now you’re actually taking online reservations.

-• Approximate total capacity of the dining room.
+• Total capacity (approximate) of the dining room.

-• URL or CMS of your site (WordPress, Wix, Squarespace, custom).
+• URL or CMS of your website (WordPress, Wix, Squarespace, custom site).

-Optional but useful: logo as PNG or SVG, primary brand colour (hex).
+Optional but useful: logo as PNG or SVG.

-Five minutes if you have them; if not, gather these before starting the clock.
+Five minutes if you have it; otherwise track it down before starting the timer.

 Minute 1-2: account and restaurant profile

-Create the Reserver account with email and password.
-No card required.
+Create the account in the Reserver dashboard with email and password.
+No credit card required.

-The first wizard step asks for the basics:
+In the first step, the wizard asks for the basics:

 • Address and phone.